home-assistant/developers.home-assistant/docs/config_entries_config_flow_handler.md

 Authentication failures (such as a revoked oauth token) can be a little tricky to manually test.
 One suggestion is to make a copy of `config/.storage/core.config_entries` and manually change the values of `access_token`, `refresh_token`, and `expires_at` depending on the scenario you want to test.
 You can then walk advance through the reauth flow and confirm that the values get replaced with new valid tokens.

+On success, reauth flows are expected to update the current entry and abort; they should not create a new entry.
+This is usually done with the `return self.async_update_reload_and_abort` helper.
 Automated tests should verify that the reauth flow updates the existing config entry and does not create additional entries.

 Checking whether you are in a reauth flow can be done using `if self.source == SOURCE_REAUTH`.